Invincible011/brain_teaser_game/README.md

             Level 5:
                 Question 1-10 (Very Hard) example: Question_1: 10 % 3 = ?

-    Create a class and method(Inherit and could be inherited), this is where you make all optimizer then invoke them when needed.
+    Create a class and method(Inherit and could be inherited), this is where you make all optimizations then invoke them when needed.
     Don't repeat your with recursive code.

     Things to implement:
-        Random operators: addition, subtraction, division, multiplication, modulus, and power (+, -, /, *, % and ^)
+        Random operators: addition, subtraction, division, multiplication, modulus, and power_of (+, -, /, *, % and ^)
                              for each Stage(
                                         - Easy